isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-04-12-post-BiblioAsia Apr–Jun 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/history-padang">A History of the Padang</a><br>A 4.3-hectare patch of green stands in front of the former City Hall building. *Kevin Tan* tells us why it is so special.[(PDF)](/files/pdf/Vol%2018/Issue%201/v18-issue1_A%20History%20of%20the%20Padang.pdf)

-<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/kamala-club">The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation</a><br>*Vandana Aggarwal* traces the origins of a venerable association for Indian women and the role it played in their lives.
+<a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/kamala-club">The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation</a><br>*Vandana Aggarwal* traces the origins of a venerable association for Indian women and the role it played in their lives.[(PDF)](/files/pdf/Vol%2018/Issue%201/v18-issue1_The%20Kamala%20Club%20--%20Planting%20the%20Seeds%20of%20a%20Pioneering%20Women’s%20Organisation.pdf)

 <a style="text-decoration: none; font-weight: bold;" href="/vol-18/issue-1/apr-to-jun-2022/singapore-changing-wet-markets">No Longer “Dirty, Unhygienic, Crowded and Messy”: The Story of Singapore’s Changing Wet Markets</a><br>The earliest wet markets in Singapore date back to at least 1825. *Zoe Yeo* tells us how they have changed since.